Siziksu/blog/content/post/2019-06-03-linux-locations.md

 +++
+type = "post"
 title = "Linux locations"
-description = "In this post we will find some usefull Linux locations for important files and folders." date = 2019-06-03T21:30:50+02:00 categories = ["linux"] tags = ["linux","locations"] image = "images/architecture-bridge-buildings-1168940.jpg"
+summary = "In this post we will find some usefull Linux locations for important files and folders." date = 2019-06-03T18:30:40+02:00 categories = ["linux"] tags = ["linux","locations"] image = "images/architecture-bridge-buildings-1168940.jpg"